-Entering 2022, sports betting was legal in several states, with a handful of others having legislation pending.
+At the beginning of 2023, online sports betting was legal in about two dozen states, with a handful of others having legislation pending.
 Each state has different rules; some allow online or mobile sports betting, while others allow betting only in-person betting.
 Additionally, some states have restrictions on college sports betting.

 New York launched online gambling in 2022, but unfortunately does not yet allow wagering on in-state colleges such as Syracuse, Army and other schools.
 EmpireStakes.com is here to help you find the best betting sites, and we have detailed information on which states allow sports betting, which states have collegiate sports restrictions, and the status of legislation in others.

 How To Sign Up For A College Football Betting Site